-José Luiz Martins is a Brazilian pianist, composer and producer from São Paulo – Brazil.
+José Luiz Martins is a Brazilian pianist, composer and producer from São Paulo – Brazil currently living in Washington DC.
 He has been recording and performing as a sideman and as a leader for over a decade.

 He studied classical piano at Escola Municipal de Música de São Paulo under the guidance of the teachers: Renato Figueiredo and Marisa Lacorte, and classical composition with Ricardo Rizek.
 He was also awarded two full scholarships to do his master’s degree.
 One in Basel Switzerland at the JazzCampus and he also received a elite merit based scholarship at Queen’s College in New York.

-Since moving to the US in 2019, he has played at world renowned festivals such as the Mid Atlantic Jazz Festival and the Northampton Jazz Festival as well as venues all over the east coast.
+Since moving to the US in 2019, he has played at world renowned festivals such as the Mid Atlantic Jazz Festival, the Northampton Jazz Festival and HillFest as well as venues all over the east coast such as Blues Alley, Strathmore AMP, The Kennedy Center and Rockwood Music Hall.

 José Luiz Martins also has performed in many venues and festival all over Europe in the Netherlands, Germany, Brussels, France, Czech Republic, Italy, and Switzerland.